Bully (PlayStation 2)

-There are three doors around Bullworth meant for this store, if unlocked via modding, Jimmy will try to enter in the store, but seeing as the interior was removed and its transitions were disabled, the game will softlock.
+There are three doors around Bullworth meant for this store, if unlocked via modding, Jimmy will try to enter the store, but as the interior was removed and its transitions were disabled, the game will softlock.

 The door at the side of the Girls' Dorm building is locked on the outside.

 It is fully functional, if unlocked via modding.

 The infamous door at the side of the Asylum is locked from the inside, meaning it is impossible to leave the area and will result in players getting stuck.